 © All Rights Reserved stefan

 One of the early examples of modern skycrapers, the Empire State Building is still one of the highest buildings in the world.
 Until 1972 and again since 2001, the years of completion and destruction of the Twin Towers, it has been the tallest building in New York.
+One WTC claimed that title on 30 April 2012, when it surpassed the height of the Empire State Building.
 The building has had a fascinating history, at one time people thought of adding an airship docking area to it!
 The scene in countless movies, no trip to New York is complete without a quick visit to the Empire State Building.
 It is also called one of the Seven Wonders of the Modern World by the American Society of Civil Engineers.

 © All Rights Reserved shoestring